 Program Field Study

-The objective of the all-school field studies program is to offer students the opportunity to travel to cities throughout France under the guidance of an experienced professor or lecturer.
+The objective of the all-school field studies program is to offer you the opportunity to travel to cities throughout France learning about the history, art, architecture, and culture of your host country under the guidance of an experienced professor or lecturer.
 In the past all-school field studies program included day trips to Alsace, the Black Forest, hiking in the Vosges mountains, and Dijon-Burgundy.
 The trips are open to all students.

 The Discovery Strasbourg curriculum provides rich introduction to France while fulfilling the same curricular requirements as those pursued by freshmen studying on Syracuse University’s main campus.
 Upon return to Syracuse in the spring semester, Discovery Strasbourg participants will be on equal footing academically with their main campus peers.